Emily Piper, 651-431-2907

 Community Behavioral Health Hospitals

-CBHH provide short-term, acute inpatient psychiatric services at seven 16-bed community-based sites located throughout Minnesota.
+CBHH provide short-term, acute inpatient psychiatric services at six 16-bed community-based sites located throughout Minnesota.

 Community Behavioral Health Hospital - Alexandria